 A non-resident is an individual who resides in one country or jurisdiction but has interests in another region.
-In the region, where he or she does not primarily reside, he or she will be classified as a non-resident by its government.
-Non -residents are also called as Non-Residential Individual or NRI and individuals who reside outside the United Kingdom, including the Isle of Man and the Channel Islands are regarded as Non-UK Residents.
+In the region where he or she does not primarily reside, he or she will be classified as a non-resident by its government.
+Non -residents are also called as Non-Residential Individual or NRI, and individuals who reside outside the United Kingdom, including the Isle of Man and the Channel Islands, are regarded as Non-UK Residents.

 For example, an individual could be staying in States, whereas he is interested in starting a business or a limited company in the United Kingdom.
-In this case, he will be considered as a Non-Resident of United Kingdom.
+In this case, he will be considered as a Non-Resident of the United Kingdom.

 How to Open A UK Bank Account as a Non-Residential Individual?

-Although it is not mandatory for you to live in UK to open a bank account, it is always better to opt for UK Residency before you apply for the same.
-In most of the cases, bank will ask for your home address in UK and your residency status, majorly because of the increasing cases of fraud and additional administration costs which they have to go through in case of opening a bank account for non-residents of UK.
+Although it is not mandatory for you to live in the UK to open a bank account, it is always better to opt for UK Residency before you apply for the same.
+In most cases, the bank will ask for your home address in UK and your residency status, majorly because of the increasing cases of fraud and additional administration costs which they have to go through in case of opening a bank account for non-residents of the UK.

 If you want to open a business bank account for your company in the United Kingdom, it is always better to open a separate bank account for your company and keep your business and personal finances separate.
-It is not a legal requirement, but a practical one.
+It is not a legal requirement but a practical one.
 Moreover, your business will have much more credibility in the eyes of the financial institutions in case it has a dedicated business bank account, which also shows its professionalism.
-However, opening a business bank account in the United Kingdom while you are not its permanent resident is much more complicated and tedious than it is for those who are a permanent resident of UK.
+However, opening a business bank account in the United Kingdom while you are not its permanent resident is much more complicated and tedious than it is for those who are a permanent resident of the UK.

-There are two ways through which you can opt for opening a bank account in case you are a non-resident individual of UK, which are:
+There are two ways through which you can opt for opening a bank account in case you are a non-resident individual of the UK, which are:

-There are certain banks in the United Kingdom who facilitate this particular service of opening a non-resident bank account like Barclays International, Llyods Bank, HDFC Bank etc and you can go through their terms and conditions or prerequisites for the same.
+There are certain banks in the United Kingdom that facilitate this particular service of opening a non-resident bank account like Barclays International, Llyods Bank, HDFC Bank etc., and you can go through their terms and conditions or prerequisites for the same.

 While it is always better to open a bank account in the country you are operating or in the country your company is registered, you can also open one business account in the country you are residing and get the documents legalized by having them apostilled.
-This is also called as legalizing your company documents.
+This is also called legalizing your company documents.

-From the list of the countries who participate in the Hague Convention 1961, United Kingdom was one of the participants apart from United States, Turkey, Sweden, Switzerland, Spain, New Zealand, Macau, Hong Kong, India etc. So, even if you are not a primary resident of United Kingdom, you still have the option of applying for Apostille Certificates which can legally authorize your Certificate of Incorporation, Memorandum and Articles of Association to use in UK for the purpose of opening a bank account in as a non-resident of UK.
+From the list of the countries who participate in the Hague Convention 1961, United Kingdom was one of the participants apart from the United States, Turkey, Sweden, Switzerland, Spain, New Zealand, Macau, Hong Kong, India etc. So, even if you are not a primary resident of the United Kingdom, you still have the option of applying for Apostille Certificates which can legally authorize your Certificate of Incorporation, Memorandum and Articles of Association to use in the UK for the purpose of opening a bank account in as a non-resident of UK.